LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_qnx_700.md

 This will allow to make clearer dependencies, avoid dependency gaps (required for multithreading compilation)
 and replace dependency during porting to other platform just with replacing `.cmake` third party library file.

-#### Create QNX7.0 USB transport adapter

-Linux USB transport adapter uses `libusb` library.
-For QNX will be used another usb library and additional transport adapter should be created.

-#### Create QNX7.0 Bluetooth transport adapter

-Linux USB transport adapter uses `libbluetooth` library.
-For QNX will be used another BT library and additional transport adapter should be created.

 #### Modify utils component